oracle-livelabs/spatial-graph/adb-graph/work-with-csv-files/moviestream-graph/query-and-visualize/query-and-visualize.md

 ## Introduction

-In this lab you will query the newly create graph (that is, `moviestream`) in PGQL paragraphs of a notebook.
+In this lab you will query the newly create graph (that is, `moviestream_recommendations`) in PGQL paragraphs of a notebook.

 Estimated Time: 30 minutes.